Code of Conduct for our Events

 After the event, email email@example.com or phone 0131 467 6039.

 Examples of things we can do:

 - listen to you in a private space

 - require them to not be where you are

 - exclude them from the rest of the event

 - exclude them from future events

-Breaches of the Code of Conduct will be dealt with at the discretion of the Scottish Transgender Alliance staff.
-The Scottish Transgender Alliance may also make other reasonable requests that are not specifically included here or take other action if necessary.
+Breaches of the Code of Conduct will be dealt with at the discretion of Scottish Trans staff.
+Scottish Trans may also make other reasonable requests that are not specifically included here or take other action if necessary.